Sleep Apnea Solutions San Francisco

 When sleep apnea goes untreated, patients are more likely to suffer from strokes, heart problems and high blood pressure, as well as a higher incidence of work and driving-related accidents.
 There is even an association of sleep apnea with Alzheimer’s disease, depression, erectile dysfunction, GERD, and acid reflux.
 The risk of sleep apnea increases with additional body weight because excess tissue in the back of the throat can narrow and block the airway even more.

-By visiting Dr. Greg Larson at San Francisco Center for TMJ and Sleep Apnea, non-compliant CPAP users can be treated for snoring and sleep apnea with a comfortable custom-made oral appliance to help open your airway.
+By visiting Dr. Samadian at San Francisco Center for TMJ and Sleep Apnea, non-compliant CPAP users can be treated for snoring and sleep apnea with a comfortable custom-made oral appliance to help open your airway.
 Patients no longer need to lose sleep over snoring or sleep apnea in San Francisco.

 Change your sleep patterns and overall wellbeing by contacting us at San Francisco Center for TMJ and Sleep Apnea to discuss available treatment options.